richardslab/EXWAS_pipeline/README.md

 Making conda environment on first run will take some time.
 As long as the conda cache dir is not deleted, the environment will not be made again.

 ## Pipeline notes:
-  * A sites-only VCF file will be created for all VCF specified by the *annotation_vcf* in the nextflow_template.config
+  * A sites-only VCF file will be created for all VCF specified by the *annotation_vcf* in the nextflow_template.config, but can also take in a sites-only VCF file.
+The same Bcftool commands will be used.
   * Step 1 of Regenie is done only once and will be used for all 'study' specified in the *proj_config_template.yml*
   * Step 2 of Regenie will be done separately for each 'study' specified in the *proj_config_template.yml*